African Adventures is a travel company that organises unique volunteering experiences for people of all ages.

 As a signatory to the United Nations Global Compact, we commit to upholding the 10 Principles – which focus on human rights, labour, the environment, and anti-corruption – and to helping to advance the Sustainable Development Goals in order to create a better and more sustainable future for all people and the planet.

-There is a lot more to achieve and I am delighted that you are considering embarking on your own journey with us.
-We promise it will be worth it…
+You can help us make a lasting and tangible difference at our partner projects, and in the disadvantaged communities where we work.
+There is a lot more to achieve, and we are delighted that you are considering embarking on your own life-changing journey with us.

 – Dan Mew, Director and Founder of African Adventures

 Our staff members have a great deal of experience when it comes to travelling, working and volunteering in Africa.
 Perhaps more importantly, they have a real passion to improve lives in both Africa and the UK.